Top 5 Google Analytics Custom Reports

 2. Acquisition Custom Report

 Acquiring customers plays a huge role in analyzing your marketing efforts.
 Every business wants to increase its acquisition rate and decrease acquisition costs.
-Acquisition custom report tells you which marketing channels are generating the most of the customers and which are bringing the high conversion.
+Acquisition custom report tells you which marketing channels are generating the most of the customers and bringing the high conversion.

 3. Time and Hour of the Week